csl-iisc/GPM-ASPLOS22/README.md

 ## Replicating primary results (Figures and Tables)
 We provide the scripts required to compile and generate the results contained in the paper.

-**Figure 1 [~X minutes]**
+**Figure 1 [~40 + 30 minutes]**
 Run the following command in the main repository folder:
 ```
 make figure_1
 ```
 This will run the appropriate benchmarks and measure the run time.

-Raw outputs and run times will be contained in *X*.
+Raw outputs and run times will be contained in the results folder in Figure1/Figure1a and Figure1/Figure1b.

-Final normalized results will be outputted in the terminal and are also contained at *X* in tab-separated format.
+Final normalized results will be outputted in the terminal and are also contained in the reports/ folder as a tab-separated format.
 This can be imported into a spreadsheet of your choice to generate the appropriate figure.

-**Figure 9 [~X minutes]**
+**Figure 9 [~70 minutes]**
 Run the following command in the main repository folder:
 ```
 make figure_9
 ```
 This will run the benchmarks for GPM and CAP and measure the run time.

-Raw outputs will be kept in *X*.
+Raw outputs will be kept in individual results folders that can be obtained in GPMbench_LibGPM/transactional, GPMBench_LibGPM/checkpointing and GPMBench_LibGPM/native.

-Final normalized results will be outputted in the terminal and are also contained at *X* in tab-separated format.
+Final normalized results will be outputted in the terminal and are also contained at reports/ in tab-separated format.
 This can be imported into a spreadsheet of your choice to generate the appropriate figure.

-**Table 5 [~X minutes]**
+**Table 5 [~7 minutes]**
 Run the following command in the main repository folder:
 ```
 make table_5
 ```
 This will run the crash-recovery kernels for GPM benchmarks and measure their time.

-Raw outputs will be kept in *X*.
+Raw outputs will be kept in results folder in GPMbench_LibGPM/transactional, GPMBench_LibGPM/checkpointing and GPMBench_LibGPM/native.

-Final normalized results will be outputted in the terminal and are also contained at *X* in tab-separated format.
+Final normalized results will be outputted in the terminal and are also contained at reports/ in tab-separated format.

 ## Source code
 The relevant source code for libGPM can be found in "[GPMBench_LibGPM/libgpm/include](/GPMBench_LibGPM/libgpm/include)".